-- Check other local animal control agencies in case your pet wandered into another jurisdiction or was brought there by a concerned resident.
+Check other local animal control agencies, in case your pet has wandered into another jurisdiction.

-Keep looking!
-Remember, many well-meaning people do not know it is unlawful to keep a stray animal and will not immediately take a lost pet to an animal shelter.
-They may keep it at their home for several weeks hoping to find the owner on their own.
+Many well-intentioned people do not know it is unlawful to keep a stray animal in their home and will not immediately take a lost pet to an animal shelter.
+It is common for individuals and families to keep stray animals in their home for several weeks hoping to find the owner on their own.

 If you find a lost animal, here are some recommendations to ensure a lost pet is returned to its owner:

-- Please be careful handling an unknown animal.
-Lost pets may become frightened and may bite or scratch, causing injury to you or others.
-If you cannot safely handle the animal, call Imperial County Animal Care and Control at (442) 265-2655.
+- Proceed with caution when handling a stray or unknown animal.
+Lost pets often become frightened and could bite or scratch, causing injury to you or others.
+If you cannot safely handle the animal, call the Imperial County Animal Care and Control Unit at (442) 265-2655

-- Take the animal to your local animal shelter.
-This is the best place for a lost pet, and will create the greatest likelihood it will be reunited with its owner.
-The shelter will scan the animal for a microchip and will have the animal readily available if the owner claims it.
-We will also ensure the animal receives appropriate care.
+- Take the animal to the local animal shelter in your jurisdiction.
+This is the best place for a lost pet and increases the likelihood that it will be reunited with its owner.
+Each shelter will scan animals for a microchip and will have the animal readily available if the owner claims it.
+In addition, the Animal Care and Control staff will ensure the animal receives appropriate care.

 If you are thinking about bringing a pet to our animal shelter:

 Animals surrendered by their owners will be kept a minimum of five days, not including the day of impoundment.
-After the fifth day, the County becomes the owner of the animal.
-Owners surrendering their pets to our animal shelter can assist in the successful adoption of that pet by providing as much information about the pet as possible.
-Information such as the pet’s physical needs, personality, temperament, medical history, housebroken status, and tolerance of other animals and children, can assist us in placing the pet in the most suitable home for its physical and behavioral needs.
+After the fifth day, the Imperial County becomes the owner of the animal.
+Owners surrendering their pets to the Imperial County Animal Care and Control program can assist in the successful adoption of that pet by providing as much information about the pet as possible.
+Information regarding the pet such as; physical needs, personality, temperament, medical history, housebroken status, and tolerance of other animal and children, can assist in ensuring the animal is placed in the most suitable home.